-India: Female troops take on UN peacekeeping missions | DW | 07.03.2022
+India: female troops take on UN peacekeeping missions | DW | 07.03.2022

 "Women can be excellent peacekeepers.
 We can strengthen societies and make other women aware of the fact that they can do anything," Prasad, who is training for her second peacekeeping mission, tells DW.

 "We are showing them courage.
 We are showing them strength.
-By seeing our appearance, I hope they get inspired," she says.
+By seeing our appearance, I hope they get inspired," she adds.

 For more than a decade, the United Nations has called for more participation from women in conflict prevention, post-conflict peacebuilding and peacekeeping.